2026.07.20

 Does the Supplier Offer a Complete Automotive Lighting Product Line?

 Automotive lighting covers a wide range of products.
 Different vehicles, installation positions, and applications require different types of lamps.
-Basic vehicle lighting may include headlamps, rear lamps and tail lamps, daytime running lights, indicator lamps, marker lamps, license lamps, and center high-mounted stop lamps.
+Basic vehicle lighting may include headlamps, tail and rear lamps, daytime running lights, indicator lamps, marker lamps, license lamps, and center high-mounted stop lamps.

 Does the Automotive Lighting Manufacturer Have Development Capability?